Addressing Teen Loneliness: How to Help

 7. See if they can turn solo activities into group activities.
 That could be gaming with others or taking a fun class.

 8. Spend time with animals.
-They can hang out with their pets or see if they can visit with pets that belong to friends or family.
+If they don't have their own pets, see if they can visit with pets that belong to friends or family.

 9. Try a supportive app.
-There are apps designed to help teens reach out to others for support.
+A therapist or school counselor may be able to recommend which to try.
+These apps are designed to help teens reach out to others for support.
 Make sure teens use a safe app.

 10. Write down what they love about themselves.
 That can lead to more positive thoughts.